Skip to content

 A code review pipeline: a router classifies the diff type (refactor, bug fix, feature), a worker generates review comments, and a verifier checks that all changed functions are addressed.

-Without DSPy: three hand-tuned prompts maintained independently.
-A wording change in the router that improves routing accuracy may silently degrade the worker's comprehension because the routing labels changed format.
+Without DSPy: you maintain three hand-tuned prompts independently.
+A wording change in the router that improves routing accuracy can quietly degrade the worker's comprehension, because the routing labels changed format.

 With DSPy: each stage is a dspy.ChainOfThought module.
-A single metric — fraction of changed functions receiving a comment — drives joint optimization.
+A single metric — the fraction of changed functions that receive a comment — guides joint optimization.
 MIPROv2 finds instruction and demonstration combinations that maximize end-to-end coverage, including routing formats the worker can consume.

 class ReviewPipeline(dspy.Module):